Your guide to council tax

 Direct Debit

-You can set up a direct debit online or call 01932 838383 and it can be set up over the phone.
-You will need your Council Tax account number and your bank details.
+You can set up a direct debit online or by calling 01932 838383 during office hours.
 If you are an existing customer and paid by Direct Debit last year we will continue to take payments unless you advise us otherwise.
 There is no charge for this service.

 When does Council Tax have to be paid?